TDMJ10/KOMI/README.md

 Revising for Revision 5, Seperating display control from the master mcu

 # PROJECT TO DO
-1: Create MASTER Code (45%) - MASTER MCU Changed
+1: Create MASTER Code (45%) - Seperating Display Control Components

 2: Prepare Edge Impulse Camera